LukeKerman/german_open_data_download/README.md

 ## state_tile_creator.py
 This script generates the necessary tiles for specific states based on the configurations provided in `config.json`.

-# Example Download Scripts
+# Download Scripts

-## mv_download.py
+The download scripts are named following the convention `{state_abbreviation}_download.py` and are responsible for the individual download of data files and metadata files specific to each state.
+These scripts ensure that the appropriate datasets are fetched and organized correctly, based on the configurations provided.

+For example:
-A script for downloading data specific to Mecklenburg-Vorpommern (MV).
+- `mv_download.py`: A script for downloading data specific to Mecklenburg-Vorpommern (MV).

-## bw_download.py
-A script for downloading data specific to Baden-Württemberg (BW).
+- `bw_download.py`: A script for downloading data specific to Baden-Württemberg (BW).

+Each script handles the unique requirements and endpoints associated with the state's data, making it easier to manage and update the datasets as needed.
+These scripts leverage the configurations defined in `config.json` to ensure consistency and accuracy in the downloaded data.

 # Usage